fjbroekman/ELK-Stack-Home-SIEM/README.md

 And with that, we are ready to log into our SIEM frontend for the first time!

-<h2 align="center">Logging into Elastic</h2>
+## Logging into Elastic

 Firstly, start up Elasticsearch and Kibana if you haven't already with `sudo systemctl start elasticsearch`, `sudo systemctl start kibana` and `sudo systemctl start filebeat`.
 The fun part starts now.

 Secondly, we can't actually access our frontend just yet.
-We actually need to create a port forwarding rule, Fun fact, `10.0.2.15:5601` is hosted on the SERVER, but not publicly accessible to US.
+We actually need to create a port forwarding rule, `10.0.2.15:5601` is hosted on the SERVER, but not publicly accessible to us.
 We need to redirect, or otherwise, <strong>forward</strong>, the traffic to us so we can recieve it.

 Open your Network settings as we did long ago to configure SSH's port forwaring.
 Create a new rule with the little 'Plus' icon on the right with the following specifications:
 - Protocol: TCP